— The School of Theology —

 School of Theology Academic Programs

 Academic programs in the School of Theology consist of three types.
 First, the basic professional programs designed to equip qualified students for the practice of ministry are the Diploma in Theology, the Master of Arts degree, the Master of Divinity degree, and the Advanced Master of Divinity degree.
-Second, the professional doctoral degree is the Doctor of Ministry.
+Second, the professional doctoral degrees are the Doctor of Ministry and Doctor of Educational Ministry.
 Third, the research doctoral programs designed to qualify advanced students for research and teaching, as well as for other specialized leadership positions, are the Master of Theology degree and the Doctor of Philosophy degree.

 School of Theology Goals